Jakkxbt/ethicalrecon.py/README.md

 Acknowledgments

     OWASP - For vulnerability classification standards

-    Security Community - For payload research and techniques Bug Bounty Platforms - For real-world testing methodologies
+    IF YOU HAVE ISSUES INSTALLING, DOWNLOAD THE ZIP FILES Security Community - For payload research and techniques Bug Bounty Platforms - For real-world testing methodologies